TEDxCornell/temp-site/design-plan/design-journey.md

 Card iteration 2 makes more sense in terms of familiarity and convenience.
 Switching the mailing list to the first section would make it easier for our users to quickly subscribe to the mailing list without having to search for it.
 It also makes more sense chronologically since the majority of websites have the mailing list on the first pafe where it is easily seen.
 Additionally I think it makes more sense to have an "how to get more involved" statement in the section where they are encouraging users to join TedxCornell.
 Lastly, I thought that all information that fell outside the realm of the beginning sections should belong on an FAQ or information page.
 This includes information that speakers, cornellians, or outsiders may want to know.

+UPDATES: Later we decided to replace the "Apply" page with "Our Story."
+We plan to put information about application on the home page and other sections.
+For example, we will have an entry on the Past Events page in case the audience want to apply to be a speaker after reading about past events.
+It is unnecessary to make a page only for application.
+Some of the content initially on the home page will be put on Our Story.
+The home page becomes more concise so that the audience don't get impatient reading through it.

 ### Navigation (Milestone 2)

 > Please list the pages you will include in your website's navigation.

 - Home
 - Past Events
-- Apply
+- Our Story
 - Frequently Asked Questions

 > Explain why the names of these pages make sense for your site's audience.

-These are appropriate names for our sites, because our home page will have general information, past events will house past event content, apply will be a page through which people can apply to become a speaker or member, and frequently asked questions will contain common questions that our target audience might have.
+These are appropriate names for our sites, because our home page will have general information, past events will house past event content, our story page will be about the history of the club and members, and frequently asked questions will contain common questions that our target audience might have.

 ## Visual Theme (Milestone 2)